rjpw/rjpw.github.io/_posts/2015-3-2-managing-visualization-state.md

 ![Nutrient Explorer]({{site.url}}/img/nutrient_explorer.png)

-In a simpler example below, brushing is used to define a subset of one dimension of the data.
-The selected values are highlighted by, in this case, applying or removing a CSS class that paints a dot red (see <a href="http://bl.ocks.org/mbostock/6498000" target="_">the author's demo</a> and <a href="https://gist.github.com/mbostock/6498000" target="_">source</a>).
+In a simpler example below from <a href="http://bl.ocks.org/mbostock/6498000" target="_">Mike Bostock on bl.ocks.org</a>, brushing is used to define a subset of one dimension of the data.
+The selected values are highlighted by, in this case, applying or removing a CSS class that paints a dot red.

 <div id="vis1">
   <noscript>